 - When to go: Most guides suggest going in the autumn or late spring months.
 I visited at the end of March and encountered a lot of snow, but paid less because it was low season.
 Even snowy, I found it incredibly beautiful.
 I can imagine any season there has its own special beauty

 - Tickets: Each valley charges separately for tickets.
-Shuangqiao gou (双桥沟) costs 80 for the bus (necessary) and 80 for entrance during high season, 50 during off season.
-Haizi gou (海子沟) is 40 during the off season and 60 during high season, while Changping gou (长坪沟) costs 20 to arrive by bus and 70 for entrance during high season, 50 during low season.
+Shuangqiao Gou (双桥沟) costs 80 for the bus (necessary) plus 80 for entrance during high season, 50 during off season.
+Haizi Gou (海子沟) is 60 during high season, 40 during off season, while Changping Gou (长坪沟) costs 20 to arrive by bus plus 70 for entrance during high season, 50 during low season.
 Women always pay 10 RMB less at each entrance.
 There is no student discount ticket.
 Off season runs Dec.
 1 – March 30.

 - There are no maps included with the ticket price, which is incredibly frustrating however common in China.
 Here is a link to one – print this before you go if possible

-- The best way to see the entirety of the valleys is to do an overnight in Haizi and Changping valleys, which are 19.2 and 29 km, respectively, or two just hike a portion either on foot or via mule during the day and return to Rilong at night.
-One can take the bus all the way to the end of Shuangqiao valley and walk the easy 30km boardwalk back, or catch a bus at one of 4 bus stops along the way
+- The best way to see the entirety of the valleys is to do an overnight in Haizi and Changping Valley, which are 19.2 and 29 km, respectively, or to just hike a portion either on foot or via mule during the day and return to Rilong at night.
+One can take the bus all the way to the end of Shuangqiao Valley and walk the easy 30km boardwalk back, or catch a bus at one of 4 bus stops along the way